VOTING IN U.S. ELECTIONS

 September 13: Primary Elections – Delaware, New Hampshire, and Rhode Island

 November 8: Special General Election – California U.S. Senate

 November 8: Special General Election – Oklahoma U.S. Senate

 Voters from all states can verify the status of their voting materials by contacting their election office directly.

-Voters who do not receive their requested ballot in time to return it by the ballot return deadline, can send the Federal Write-In Absentee Ballot (FWAB) to their election office as a backup ballot.
-If the voter’s official absentee ballot arrives after sending in the FWAB, he or she may complete and submit the official ballot, too.
-Only one ballot will be counted.
+If a requested ballot has not arrived, use the Federal Write-in Absentee Ballot (FWAB) immediately at www.fvap.gov/FWAB.
+It works like a backup ballot.
+If your official absentee ballot arrives after sending in the FWAB, complete and send in the official ballot, too.
+Only one will be counted.